 Microsoft still refused to produce the requested information and stipulated that it was in civil contempt of the order.
 It took an appeal to the US Court of Appeals for the Second Circuit, which covers New York.
 The Irish government filed an amicus brief in support of Microsoft’s position; it maintains that the emails should be disclosed only on request to the Irish government in accordance with the mutual legal assistance treaty between the US and Ireland.

 In July 2016, the Court of Appeals ruled unanimously in favour of Microsoft, quashing the warrant and vacating the civil contempt ruling (the opinion is available here).
-The three-judge panel held that the SCA does not apply extraterritorially, and that US courts are not authorized to issue and enforce an SCA warrant for the contents of a customer’s electronic communications stored outside the US
+The three-judge panel held that the SCA does not apply extraterritorially, and that US courts are not authorized to issue and enforce an SCA warrant for the contents of a customer’s electronic communications stored outside the USA.

 The US government petitioned the US Supreme Court to hear the case.
 The Court granted the petition in October 2017 and heard arguments on 27 February.
 The nine Justices appear divided.
 Chief Justice John Roberts and others expressed concern that email providers could attract customers by assuring them that their email messages would be stored overseas, beyond the reach of the US government.
 Justices Ruth Bader Ginsburg and Neil Gorsuch questioned how the US government had the power to force a party to take action in a foreign country.